sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing pattern root from file /etc/passwd Display number of lines containing pattern bin in file /etc/passwd Display lines containing pattern root and 3 lines after in file /etc/passwd
+Display lines containing pattern root from file /etc/passwd Display number of lines containing pattern bin in file /etc/passwd Display lines containing pattern root and 3 lines after in file /etc/passwd Display all lines in file /etc/passwd that do not have pattern bin